abboudl/Chik-p/readme.md

 This project is **very new and under active development**.
 As such, please aggressively test configurations before using them in production.
 We will make our best effort to keep the `main` branch stable and ready for use.

+## Student Project
+Chik-p is a project created by Information Security students at Sheridan College in Canada, specifically members of ISSessions, a student-led cybersecurity community!
+We welcome and appreciate all feedback.
+If you see any problems or recommendations, please open an issue to let us know :)

 ## Architecture

 Chik-p is deployed using a combination of `gcloud` and `Ansible` to Google Cloud Platform (GCP).
 It leverages existing services and cloud resources including: